fttlov/JCAdvance/README.md

   *Profiles:* The original code strictly separated Xbox profiles (`.ini` files in the `XboxProfile` folder) and Keyboard/Mouse profiles (`KMProfile`).
 This prevented users from emulating both Xbox and keyboard actions in one profile.
 JCAdvance resolves this: the main `XboxProfile` folder now supports mixed emulation, and profiles are easily managed via `Config.exe`.
 Legacy `KMProfiles` are retained for backward compatibility.

   ### Polling Rate & Performance
-  The default polling rate is set to **125 Hz** (`sleepTimeout=8` in `config.ini`).
-Even at 250 Hz, CPU usage remains incredibly low (around 0.30% – 0.60%).

-  Due to JoyShockLibrary limitations, the original developer was forced to use `SleepTimeout=15` (66.6 Hz), which caused choppy gyro mouse movement.
-The driving wheel functions have been rewritten to support lower sleep timeout values, and a `WheelXboxHoldTimer` has been added.
+  Default program polling rate is now 125 Hz (sleepTimeout=8 in config.ini; 1 sec = 1000ms / 8).
+CPU usage even at 250 Hz is only 0.30% to 0.60% :) The app uses a surprisingly small amount of PC resources.

+Due to certain limitations within some functions in the code and bugs in JoyShockLibrary, the developer of DSAdvance was forced to use SleepTimeout=15, which corresponds to 66.6 Hz — a clearly insufficient rate for smooth movement, especially for Gyro Mouse. <br>
+What limitations?
+The Wheel function did not work properly when SleepTimeout < 15 and has been rewritten, adding WheelXboxHoldTimer. <br>
   *Note:* For details on the updated library, visit the [JoyShockLibrary Fork](https://github.com/fttlov/JoyShockLibrary).

   ### Fixes & Adjustments
-  - **Gyro Stick Fix:** Resolved an issue where moving the gyro on the Y-axis caused the stick to erratically snap to the center (a JoyShockLibrary bug).
+  - **Gyro Stick Fix:** Resolved an issue where moving the gyro on the Y-axis caused the stick to erratically snap to the center (a JoyShockLibrary fork for DSAdvance bug).
   - **EMA Smoothing Filter:** Smooths out shaky hands. *Note:* Adds slight latency (e.g., at 60fps: value 25 ~2.7ms, value 50 ~8ms, value 75 ~24ms).
   - **Joy-Con Rumble:** Patched rumble logic for Joy-Cons (added `PacketCounter2`, flood protection, etc.).
   - **Connection Stability:** Faster connection/disconnection handling, especially for the secondary Joy-Con.